nikagrawal90/Chatroom/README.md

 # Python_Chatroom
 A console based chatroom to connect with your friends

-Don't forget to establish the server first before attempting to connect by running server.py
 - Change the server in client.py from '127.0.0.1' to IP address of machine used as server.
 - Run the server.py on the server.
 - Run the client.py on your pc.